dell/csi-powerstore/tests/e2e/driver/README.md

 - A Kubernetes or OpenShift cluster.
 - Two PowerStore arrays.
 - CSI-PowerStore installed and Kubernetes secrets configured for both PowerStore arrays.
+- Multipath configured on the Kubernetes nodes with at least 2 paths for each of the PowerStore array.

 ## Test Setup